Central Christian High School (Kidron, Ohio)

-Background
+History

 Central Christian was founded in 1961 and is owned and operated by the Ohio Conference of the Mennonite Church.
 It is the first Mennonite high school in Ohio.
 Their mascot is a Comet, although they were known as the Crusaders until June 2000.
 The school is also a member of both the OHSAA and the OCSAA.

 A longtime independent, Central Christian joined the Mid-Buckeye Conference in the Spring of 2015.